What is Stress?

 There are many forms of stress and not everyone presents stress the same way.
-But what are the signs and symptoms of stress?
+But, what causes stress? what are the signs and symptoms of stress?
 How can we manage stress?
 How can stress manifest in people?
 And what are some tips for dealing with stress?
 The answers to these questions are in the paragraphs below.

 Types Of Stress